Skip to content

 Methods:

 • interpolate(quantity=None, warn=True, **kwargs) - returns an InterpolationResult at the given parameter values.
+If the fit has more than one available quantity (e.g. both dose-AP-neutron and dose-AP-total), quantity= is required to disambiguate; otherwise it defaults to the only one.

 InterpolationResult

-Result of a BuildupTable.interpolate() query.
+Result of a BuildupFit.interpolate() query.

 Attributes: